huggingface/community-events/jax-controlnet-sprint/RAEDME.md

 Please do **not** post the complete issue/project-specific question in Discord, but instead a link to your issue/question that we will try to answer as soon as possible.
 This way, we make sure that the everybody in the community can benefit from your questions - even after the community week - and that the same question is not answered twice.

-To be invited to the Discord server, please make sure you have signed up [on the Google form] (TODO).
+To be invited to the Discord server, please make sure you have signed up [on the Google form](https://forms.gle/tqbrG1KDEXSGTwFP9).

-> 💡 Note: If you have signed up on the google form, but you are not in the Discord channel, please leave a message on [(TODO) the official forum announcement]( ) and ping `@mervenoyan`, `@sayakpaul`, and `@patrickvonplaten`.
+> 💡 Note: If you have signed up on the google form, but you are not in the Discord channel, please leave a message on [(TODO) the official forum announcement] () and ping `@mervenoyan`, `@sayakpaul`, and `@patrickvonplaten`.
 We might take a day to process these requests.